Original image by succo. CC0

 Here are six important elements about Canadian Law you should know:

-The law is divided into Public and Private law
+1. The law is divided into Public and Private Law

 Public law deals with matters that affect society as a whole.
 These establish rules for the relationship between the individual and society.
 It is composed of:

 These are regulations that govern family matters and domestic relations.
-It puts down laws regarding marriage, civil unions and domestic partnerships as well regulations against family violence, child or senior abuse and neglect.
-You can download the public information booklet on Family Law from the Manitoba Justice page or read Learning about Family Law to know more about it.
+It puts down laws regarding marriage, civil unions and domestic partnerships, as well regulations against family violence, child or senior abuse and neglect.
+If you have questions or concerns regarding these matters, you can find answers at the Family Law Manitoba website or read Learning about Family Law to know more about Family Law.

 These laws lay down the rights and responsibilities of employers and employees.
-Laws on minimum wage, employment insurance, overtime, hiring, holidays and vacations are enforced through the Employment Standards program in Manitoba.
+Rules about the minimum wage, employment insurance, overtime, hiring, holidays and vacations are enforced through the Employment Standards program in Manitoba.
 Read What are Employment Standards? to know more.

 Manitoba has one of the toughest laws in the world against animal cruelty and neglect.
 These are outlined in the Animal Care Act.
 The province also has an Animal Care Line for reporting animals (both pets and farm animals) who may have inadequate care or protection, or if they are being kept in an unsafe or unsanitary environment.